Supplement Compliance Risks: What Can Go Wrong

 Can the FTC fine me for supplement marketing claims?

 Yes.
-The FTC can impose penalties up to $53,088 per violation for deceptive advertising.
+The FTC can impose penalties up to $53,088 per violation per day for deceptive advertising.
 This includes claims about disease treatment, cure, or prevention without adequate scientific evidence.
 The FTC has been increasingly active in supplement enforcement, particularly around weight loss, immune support, and cognitive health claims.

 Who is responsible if a supplement causes harm: the brand or the manufacturer?